Kazerun: Tourism

 Kazerun, having more than 300 historical monuments registered in the Iran National Heritage List, including the world collection of Bishapur, Shapur Cave and Tang-e Chogan and other historical monuments such as the Historic district of Kazerun, the tomb of famous people, caravanserais and fire temples, significant natural monuments such as Parishan Lake, Dasht-e Barm Forest, Daffodil farms of Kazerun, rivers and springs, religious attractions such as Imamzade Seyyed Hossein, mountain parks and historical gardens, museums and unique souvenirs are among the country's tourism hubs.
 Kazerun is also one of the cities with the most Sasanian period Historical monuments in the country.

 One of the nicknames of Kazerun is the Green city, which is due to the greenery of this city, especially in the mild seasons of the year.
 According to the head of the Cultural Heritage, Tourism and Handicrafts Department of Kazerun, in the Nowruz of 1403 Solar Hijri (2024), more than half a million people have visited the historical monuments of Kazerun.
 Also, according to the statistics of this department, in 1395 Solar Hijri (2016–2017), more than two million and 200 thousand people visited the historical attractions of Kazerun.

 Bishapur ancient city

 The ancient city of Bishapur, with an area of 200 hectares, was one of the capitals of Iran during the Sassanid Empire, and with its destruction after the Arab conquest of Persia, its people gradually migrated to the city of Kazerun.

 This city is one of the registered works of Iran in the UNESCO World Heritage Site.
-Bishapur, which was built with the Greek urban planning method, includes a collection of magnificent works such as Anahita Temple, Valerian Palace, Ivan-e Mosaic, Ceremonial Hall, inscriptions, castles and other historical monuments.
+Bishapur, which was built with the Greek urban planning method, includes a collection of magnificent works such as Anahita Temple, Valerian Palace, Mosaic Ayvam, Ceremonial Hall, inscriptions, castles and other historical monuments.